A Job Guide for the Pennsylvania Liquor Control Board (PLCB)

 4. You are now on a page that lists every available civil service position in Pennsylvania.
 PLCB jobs will have “Liquor” or “Wine” in the titles.

-7. You will be shown a page with all the details of the job in question.
+7. You will be shown a page with all the job details in question.
 Read through them carefully, then select “next page.”

-8. You may see a page with the title “Job Class List”.
+8. You may see a page titled “Job Class List.”
 If so, select all the job titles that apply, and select “next page.”

 9. Next is a series of Question & Answer pages.
 Select the appropriate answers on each page.
-These questions include residency requirements, what your job requirements would be, which counties you will be willing to work in, your driver’s license, race, dob, and education level.
+These questions include residency requirements, your job requirements, which counties you will be willing to work in, your driver’s license, race, dob, and education level.

 10. Send it in!
 Once you have submitted your resume, click submit.
 Once your application has been verified, you will be scheduled to take the civil service exam.
 Good luck!